Options PRSA

 Questions & Answers

-All you need to know in regards to your standard prsa.
+All you need to know in regards to your PRSA.

-A PRSA represents the most flexible pension plan option for those without an employer scheme and for the short-term self-employed.
+A PRSA represents the most flexible pension plan option for those without an employer sponsored pension scheme.

 Yes, all private pension holders are still entitled to the State pension in addition.
 The current State Social Welfare Pension is only: €265.30 per week.
 The contributory pension starts at age 66 and the non-contributory not until age 67.
 Personal pension plan benefits can be taken from age 60 onwards and will not reduce your State pension benefits.